modernice/goes/docs/design/commands.md

     Items []Item
 }

-// OrderPlacedData is the Event for placing an order. type OrderPlacedData struct {
+// OrderPlacedBody is the Event body for a placed order. type OrderPlacedBody struct {
     Items []Item
 }